dat-ecosystem-archive/dat-js/README.md

 A pure JavaScript browser-friendly api for using dat.

-[Dat](http://datproject.org) is a decentralized tool for distributing data and files, built for scientific and research data. **dat-node** is a module to help you build node applications using Dat on the *file system*.
+[Dat](http://datproject.org) is a powerful decentralized data sharing tool.
 For a Node.js api for working with dats on the filesystem, see [dat-node](http://github.com/datproject/dat-node).

 Want to use Dat in the command line or an app (not build applications)?
 Check out: